n1ru4l/envelop/website/docs/guides/adding-a-graphql-response-cache.md

 ## A brief Introduction to Caching

-Huge requests can slow down your server as a lot of subsequent database reads or other remote services must be performed.
-Tools like `DataLoader` can reduce the amount of concurrent and subsequent requests, but a remote service that takes a lot of time to respond and which we cannot modify as we don't own it might be slow every time we call it.
+Huge GraphQL query operations can slow down your server as deeply nested selection sets can cause a lot of subsequent database reads or calls to other remote services.
+Tools like `DataLoader` can reduce the amount of concurrent and subsequent requests via batching and id based caching during the execution of a single request.
+Features like `@defer` and `@stream` can help with streaming slow-to-retrieve result partials to the clients progressively.
+However, for subsequent requests we hit the same bottle-neck over and over again.

+What if we don't need to go through the execution phase at all for subsequent requests executing the same query operation with the same variables?

 A common practice for reducing slow requests is to leverage caching.
 There are many types of caching available.
-E.g. We could cache the whole HTTP responses based on the POST body using or an in memory cache within our GraphQL resolver business logic in order to hit slow services less frequently.
+E.g. We could cache the whole HTTP responses based on the POST body of the request or an in memory cache within our GraphQL field resolver business logic in order to hit slow services less frequently.

 Having a cache comes with the drawback of requiring some kind of cache invalidation mechanism in case the underlying entities have changed.
 Expiring the cache via a TTL (time to live) is a widespread practice, but can result in hitting the cache too often or too scarcely.
 Another popular strategy is to incorporate cache invalidation logic into the business logic.
 Writing such logic can potentially become too verbose and hard to maintain.
 Other systems might use database write log observers for invalidating resources based on updated database rows.

 In a strict REST API environment, caching entities is significantly easier, as each endpoint represents one resource, and thus a `GET` method can be cached and a `PATCH` method can be used for automatically invalidating the resource which is described via the HTTP path (`/api/user/12`).

 With GraphQL such things become much harder.
+First of all, we usually only have a single HTTP endpoint `/graphql` to which we send a `POST` request.
 A query operation execution result could contain many different types of entities, thus, we need different strategies for caching GraphQL APIs.

-SAAS services like FastQL and GraphCDN started popping up that use mechanisms for caching GraphQL execution results.
+SaaS services like FastQL and GraphCDN started popping providing proxies for your existing GraphQL API, that magically add response based caching.
 But how does this even work?

 ## How does Response Caching work?